 In October 2014, Germany decided that all foreign students attending a public university in Germany would be free from paying normal tuition fees.
 However, international students need to bear some administrative costs including student contribution, student union fee and a public transport ticket which goes up to nearly €250 per semester.
 A 2018 survey shows 35.3% of prospective foreign students in Germany shared low or no tuition fee for studying in universities as the key factor for pursuing higher education in Germany.

 Reports and data till 2018 say Germany has 429 public higher education institutions of which 106 are universities, some of which are also the oldest in Europe and have been consistently ranked among the world’s best universities.
-Three of these universities ranks among the top 100 QS World University Rankings (2020), and 12 rank among the top 200.
+Three of these universities rank among the top 100 QS World University Rankings (2020), and 12 ranks among the top 200.

 Armed with a host of universities, the country offers a plethora of degree courses in STEM designed to suit individual interests.
 Being a country that thrives on industry Germany has invested profusely in engineering universities and the country’s engineering programs are immensely valued all over the world.
 According to Times Ranking of 2020, Technical University of Munich ranks 25th under the engineering and technology rankings and 18th in Computer Science.

-That said, an array of several other study programs are offered at the universities and in some including like medicine and pharmacy, they are global leaders.
-Moreover, conventional STEM courses in German universities are ever increasing in numbers which are complete with cutting-edge scientific advancements.
-Be it study atom or mysterious galaxies in the universe, in Germany such a course is readily available and will be taught by the renowned professionals of the field.
-The study programs are also very modern in structure and teaching modules are highly advanced and tailor made meeting the latest scientific developments and educating in ways students get prepared to confidently face global challenges.
+That said, an array of several other study programs are offered at the universities, and in some including medicine and pharmacy, they are global leaders.
+Moreover, conventional STEM courses in German universities are ever-increasing in numbers which are complete with cutting-edge scientific advancements.
+Be it study atom or mysterious galaxies in the universe, in Germany, such a course is readily available and will be taught by the renowned professionals of the field.
+The study programs are also very modern in structure and teaching modules are highly advanced and tailor-made meeting the latest scientific developments and educating in ways students get prepared to confidently face global challenges.

 Theory and Practice go Hand-in-Hand